 - i.
 An action by a federal agency potentially leading to the suspension, denial, withdrawal/revocation, or termination of the school's eligibility to participate in any federal student financial aid program; - ii.
-An action by a federal agency to suspend, deny, withdraw/revoke, or terminate the school's legal authority to provide postsecondary education; - iii.
+An action by a federal agency to suspend, deny, withdraw/revoke, or terminate the school's legal authority to provide postsecondary education;

+- iii.
 An investigation or legal action by a federal agency with respect to a school's adherence to federal law or regulation; or - iv.
-A finding by a federal agency or legal authority that the school violated federal regulation or law. - c.
+A finding by a federal agency or legal authority that the school violated federal regulation or law.

+c.
 Accrediting Agency:

 - i.
 An action by an accrediting agency that could potentially lead to the suspension, denial, withdrawal/revocation, or termination of accreditation (e.g., Warning, Probation, Show Cause Order, etc.) or - ii.
 An action by an accrediting agency to suspend, deny, or withdraw/revoke accreditation. - 6.
-In accordance with Section VII (K)(2)&(3), Rules of Process and Procedure, Standards of Accreditation, the following actions will immediately cause a Warning to be issued to the school: - a.
-The suspension, withdrawal/revocation, or involuntary termination of accreditation from another accrediting body; - b.
-The involuntary loss of its license or authority to operate from a state agency; or - c.
-The filing for bankruptcy or receivership. - 7.
-Commission Action Notwithstanding Third Party Action: If the Commission grants initial accreditation or re-accreditation to a school notwithstanding a pending or final action taken by a state agency or another recognized accrediting agency to suspend, deny, or withdraw/revoke approval/accreditation (to include appeals) or a Probation or equivalent status, the Commission will provide the Secretary of the U.S. Department of Education, within 30 days of that action, a thorough explanation, consistent with the Commission's accreditation standards, regarding why the previous action by the recognized accrediting agency or state does not preclude the Commission's action. - 8.
+A Warning will be issued to a school in accordance with Section VII (K)(2), Rules of Process and Procedure, Standards of Accreditation. - 7.
+Commission Action Notwithstanding Third Party Action: If the Commission grants initial accreditation or re-accreditation to a school notwithstanding a pending or final action taken by a state agency or another recognized accrediting agency to suspend, deny, or withdraw/revoke approval/accreditation (to include appeals) or a Probation or equivalent status, the Commission will provide the U.S. Secretary of Education, within 30 days of that action, a thorough explanation, consistent with the Commission's accreditation standards, regarding why the previous action by the recognized accrediting agency or state does not preclude the Commission's action. - 8.
 Whenever information from third parties is included in the record, the school will have an opportunity to respond before any decision becomes final.